infinyon/stateful-services-examples/operators/filter.md

 Too short -> ten - filtered out
 ```

-Read from `long-words` to see validate the result
+Read from `long-words` to see the result:

 ```bash
 fluvio consume long-words -B